clxrityy/echord/README.md

 - [x] Move feed display only to the home page
 - [ ] Refactor a new layout component that uses client capabilities to adjust the layout based on the screen size
+  - [x] Kind of done, doesn't work on mobile yet
 - [x] Refactor the feed component to use a grid layout for the home page

 #### Fixes (12-04-2025)

 - [x] Fix the feed to overflow & fit on every screen size (main page)
+  - **Note:** Pagination is needed for the feed to work properly

 ##### Features